jesscancode/jesscancode/README.md

 </td>
 <td width="60%" valign="top">

-**claude-like-an-engineer**
+**claude-like-a-baby-engineer**

-A toolkit that makes AI coding tools behave like a careful teammate.
+A toolkit that makes Claude Code help you become an engineer not just a vibe coder.
 Really about **learning as you build** — for new developers and product people shipping safe, scalable software with AI.

 `AI workflows` `Node` `Git`